AdamBrodzinski/meteor-generate/README.md

 ### Controllers
 `mgen controller <name> <actions>` Creates controllers for Iron-Router, adds routes, creates pages for controllers.
 If only `create`, `update`, or `destroy` actions are passed, no pages are created.
 These are data only controllers.
 A namespace file is created if it doesn't exist which adds a `db` namespace for collections.
 This allows for a natural `db.posts.find(...)` synatax.
-Creating a posts controller adds a `Posts` namespace.
-This is used to store controllers, helpers, etc... for that resource.
-Possible actions: index, new, show, edit, create, update, and destroy.
+Creating a posts controller adds a `PostsController` namespace.
+For example, `PostsController.create()` Possible actions: index, new, show, edit, create, update, and destroy.
 If no actions are passed, all will be created.
 See [Example Controller][4]  - `mgen controller posts --show` generates the following:

 ```